What is the fastest, cheapest, smallest wireless flash trigger I can put on my X100?

 Welcome to Fuji X Forum!

-Other benefits include uploading photos, creating a photo gallery, getting answers to technical questions and assistance with trouble-shooting, communicate with other members via private messages, elgibility for contests, and more!
+Other benefits: sharing photos, creating a photo gallery, get answers to technical questions, assistance with trouble-shooting, elgibility for contests, and more!

-Registering is a simple process that requires minimal information.
-Become a part of the forum by signing in or creating an account.
-For your convenience you can sign in using Facebook, Twitter or Google.
+Registering is easy and simple.
+Become a part of the forum by creating an account.
+You can also log in using Facebook, Twitter or Google.

 We take pride in being the friendliest photo forum on the net.

 Come on in join the fun!